microsoft/vs-diagnostics-demo-recipe-app/tips/SnapshotsOnExceptions.md

 The **Snapshots on Exceptions** feature of IntelliTrace takes snapshots of your application when an exception occurs.
 You can then use the **Diagnostic Tools** window to inspect that exception and the entire state of your application when the exception occurred.

 ### Prerequisites
-1. To enable Snapshots on Exceptions follow the steps on [Enabling Snapshots](EnableSnapshots.md).
+1. To enable Snapshots on Exceptions, follow the steps on [Enabling Snapshots](EnableSnapshots.md).

 2. Enable debugging only for **Recipe.PublicWebMVC**  using the [Multiple Startup Projects Dialog](MultipleStartupProjects.md).

 ### Example - Exceptions